 THUMBS DOWN TO THUMBS DOWN

 However, most firearms instructors and accomplished competition shooters grip the pistol with a high thumb grip.
-Visualize my primary-hand thumb resting on my support-hand thumb, with both thumbs somewhat pointing toward the muzzle of the gun.
+Visualize my dominant hand thumb resting on my support-hand thumb, with both thumbs somewhat pointing toward the muzzle of the gun.
 Thumbs should look like they are in direct line of the slide/barrel.
 With this tip, and the others that my Springfield teammates have suggested, head out to the range, give these techniques a try and see if you don’t just notice some improvement… — Courtesy Midsouth Shooters Blog.
 Used with permission.

 The information provided in this publication is intended to provide general information to individuals and is not legal advice.
 The information included in this publication may not be quoted or referred to in any other publication without the prior written consent of U.S. LawShield, to be given or withheld at our discretion.
 The information is not a substitute for, and does not replace the advice or representation of a licensed attorney.
 We strive to ensure the information included in this publication is accurate and current, however, no claim is made to the accuracy of the information and we are not responsible for any consequences that may result from the use of information in this publication.
 The use of this publication does not create an attorney-client relationship between U.S. LawShield, any independent program attorney, and any individual.